 Sword and Shield

-This has been our go-to gift for 4 and 5 year olds for a long time now.
+This has been my go-to gift for 4 and 5 year olds for a long time now (boys and girls).
 We love this set (it’s a hard foam but lighter than plastic).
 The sword and shield have been imaginary play heroes.

 Looking for a softer sword?
 This is a soft foam sword covered in silk.
 That one is also a huge hit here.